jrp2014/smuggler2/README.md

 ## How to use

-Add `smuggler2` to the dependencies of your project.
-(The original `smuggler2` plugin has a similar interface.)
+- Add `smuggler2` to the dependencies of your project, or,
+- if you have built `smuggler2` from a local copy of this repository and installed it you may only need to add `-package smuggler2` to your `ghc-options`.
+(You may need to install using `cabal v1-install` for `smuggler2` to be recognised, at least while there is no Hackage version available.)

 Then add the following compiler options to your build configuration (eg, to `ghc-options` in your `.cabal` file):